Niamiha Street

-Niamiha Street (also Nyamiha, Nemiga; Вуліца Няміга; Улица Немига) is a street named after the river of the same name in central Minsk, Belarus.
+Niamiha Street (also Nyamiha, Nemiga; Вуліца Няміга; Улица Немига) is a street named after the eponymous river in central Minsk, Belarus.
 From the 1960s to the 2010s, the street was completely reconstructed losing all but one original building on it.

 History and architecture

 The street along the river of the same name appeared in the 12th century near the Minsk castle.
 It is considered to be one of the oldest streets in Minsk.
 In 16th–18th centuries, it was named Nemigskaya.
 It became the main street of the Lower market district and a major shopping street.
 From the beginning of the 17th century this narrow street started to be built up with 2 and 3-storey baroque and classicist buildings.
 Due to geographical features of the terrain the river used to flood often.
 In the late 19th century the river was deepened and covered with a wooden flooring, which formed the street's pavement.
 In 1924, the construction of an underground culvert to remove the river from the street started.
 During the Second World War, the street was part of the Minsk Ghetto.
 The majority of the street's buildings survived the war.